Chicago Eyes Slot Machines At O'Hare And Midway Airports To Boost Revenue

 Looking For An Online Casino ?
 Check Out Our Latest Reviews!

-Supporters argue that the machines would offer travelers a way to pass time during flight delays, early arrivals, or long layovers, noting that passengers often arrive two to three hours before takeoff.
+Supporters argue that the machines allow travelers to pass the time during flight delays, early arrivals, or long layovers, noting that passengers often arrive two to three hours before takeoff.

 The slots, including poker games, would be restricted to adults aged 21 and older, appealing to visitors and promoting Bally’s upcoming land-based Chicago casino.